poikilotherm/brb4bbb/README.md

 few buttons with red LED rings, I called this "big red button" for a very commonly used video conferencing software in academia, [Big Blue Button](https://bigbluebutton.org/).

+## DISCLAIMER

+THIS IS A WORK IN PROGRESS.

+Feel free to rebuild, adapt, do-the-fuck-you-want.
+But don't hold me accountable for any damage you are doing to yourself, your environment, your computer or whatever.

+I know what I'm doing.
+If you don't, stop reading here and go away.
+This is not for you.
+You have been warned.
+Soldering irons are hot at its head.

 ## How does this work

 Actually it's pretty low-tech: a button, a LED if you want and a microcontroller with USB HID support.